 Expenses incurred by a taxpayer in favor of the community are deductible if the benefit conferred on the community is of a permanent nature.
 These expenses may relate to construction works to be used by the community, related equipment and improvements thereto.
 It can also include financing specific educational or cultural projects.
 The expenses must be evidenced in an agreement between the taxpayer and a State-owned organization.
 The disbursement, however, may not be paid, directly or indirectly, to a related party of the taxpayer that is seeking the deduction.

-The deduction is limited to the higher of the following three amounts: (i) 2% of the taxpayer’s net taxable income; (ii) 1.6 per thousand of the value of the taxpayer’s tangible assets at the end of the taxable year; or (iii) 5% of the amount invested for the community.
+The deduction is limited to the highest of the following three amounts:

+2% of the taxpayer’s net taxable income;

+0.16% of the value of the taxpayer’s tangible assets at the end of the taxable year; or

+5% of the amount invested for the community.

+For taxable years starting after 2023, taxpayers will also be allowed to deduct for tax purposes the cost of the following items contributed to non-profits:

+Food for humans or pets;

+Personal hygiene products;

+Cleaning products and books;

+School supplies;

+Clothes;

+Toys;

+Construction supplies; and

+Other products that the taxpayer donates to non-profit organizations that are registered with the SII so that these organizations may distribute them for free among the needy.

+The products need not necessarily be fit for distribution to the general market (for instance, as a result of expiration dates, defects, or substantial changes in the taxpayer’s marketing or distribution policies) but must be fit for use or consumption.

+A tax deduction may also be claimed with respect to pharmaceutical products for human consumption donated to public or private healthcare centers, provided these centers dispense them to patients for no charge.

+Furthermore, the voluntary destruction of raw materials or semi-finished or finished products that qualify for the donation deduction not only does not give rise to a tax deduction, but results in the imposition on the taxpayer of a penalty tax of 40% over the cost of the materials or products.

 Contributions made to the Ministry of the Environment that are earmarked for the Environment Protection Fund are deductible for income tax purposes as they are viewed as a necessary expense.
 If the contribution is in-kind and the asset is imported from abroad, the import is not subject to either VAT or customs duties.